Product

 • Lower your ad spend: If you use paid channels to acquire new customers, this is one of the easiest ways to lower your CAC.
 You don’t necessarily have to decrease your advertising budget, but you need to optimize your ad spend by improving the quality of your ads, improving the conversions on your funnel, choosing different ad channels, or anything else that’ll allow you to acquire more customers for less money.

-Daily active users (DAU) are the number of users who open and engage with your app/software in a day.
+Daily active users (DAU) are the number of users who open and engage with your app/software daily.

 How to calculate daily active users